Ware leads Stony Brook against Drexel

 Stony Brook, New York; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Stony Brook takes on Drexel after Breauna Ware scored 30 points in Stony Brook’s 73-70 loss to the Hofstra Pride.
+BOTTOM LINE: Stony Brook hosts Drexel after Breauna Ware scored 30 points in Stony Brook’s 73-70 loss to the Hofstra Pride.

-The Seawolves are 9-5 in home games.
-Stony Brook is 7-4 when it turns the ball over less than its opponents and averages 13.6 turnovers per game.
+The Seawolves have gone 9-5 in home games.
+Stony Brook is 0-2 in games decided by less than 4 points.

-The Dragons are 12-5 against CAA opponents.
-Drexel averages 16.1 assists per game to lead the CAA, paced by Chloe Hodges with 4.6.
+The Dragons are 12-5 in conference matchups.
+Drexel ranks fifth in the CAA shooting 29.5% from 3-point range.

-Stony Brook’s average of 4.3 made 3-pointers per game this season is just 0.4 fewer made shots on average than the 4.7 per game Drexel gives up.
+Stony Brook scores 58.0 points per game, 0.2 more points than the 57.8 Drexel allows.
 Drexel averages 5.8 made 3-pointers per game this season, 0.9 more makes per game than Stony Brook allows.

-The Seawolves and Dragons face off Saturday for the first time in conference play this season.
+The Seawolves and Dragons meet Saturday for the first time in CAA play this season.

-TOP PERFORMERS: Zaida Gonzalez is shooting 36.7% and averaging 16.2 points for the Seawolves.
+TOP PERFORMERS: Shamarla King is averaging 9.2 points and 7.1 rebounds for the Seawolves.
 Ware is averaging 19.3 points over the last 10 games.

-Amaris Baker is scoring 17.2 points per game with 3.9 rebounds and 1.8 assists for the Dragons.
-Hodges is averaging 10.5 points and 6.6 rebounds while shooting 46.6% over the past 10 games.
+Cara McCormack averages 1.8 made 3-pointers per game for the Dragons, scoring 8.9 points while shooting 35.0% from beyond the arc.
+Amaris Baker is shooting 35.5% and averaging 14.1 points over the last 10 games.

 LAST 10 GAMES: Seawolves: 2-8, averaging 58.0 points, 32.2 rebounds, 7.9 assists, 4.1 steals and 2.4 blocks per game while shooting 36.2% from the field.
 Their opponents have averaged 64.4 points per game.